mayerrobert/jmurmel/README.md

 For more details on the language see `murmel-langref.lisp`.

 The interpreter, REPL, compiler as well as generated compiled Jars all run on top of the JVM.
+Compilation is done as Murmel to Java source which is then compiled to .class files using the JDK compiler.
+JMurmel as well as compiled Murmel programs should run on all platforms supported by Java.

 JMurmel features a REPL with a trace facility (trace and untrace function calls), tail call optimization,